1.

 13.

 A 35-year-old male presents to see a Hematologist for an evaluation of a possible iron disorder.
 The patient has been had been having worsening fatigue over the past 6 months.
-He went to see his PCP who performs a workup.
+He went to see his Primary Care Physician who performs a workup.
 His CBC with Plt/Diff is largely unrevealing.
 However, his iron studies were abnormal.
 His ferritin is elevated at 850 μg/L. His transferrin saturation is normal at 20%.
 The patient is sent to see a Hematologist.

 LFTs showed transaminitis with a normal bilirubin.
 An Ultrasound is ordered that showed some abnormal findings.
 A dedicated Liver MRI was then performed.
 The Radiologist reported that there appears to be some evidence of Iron overload in the liver.
 Interventional Radiology is consulted and performs a liver biopsy.
 Pathology confirms iron accumulation in the hepatic Kupffer cells.